 Courses are recorded in terms of quarter hour(s) of credit.
 Multiplication of the credits for a course by the numeric value for the grade awarded gives the number of quality points earned for a course.
 Dividing the total number of quality points earned in courses by the total number of credits in those courses gives the grade point average.

-If a student receives an "F" grade in a course, that grade will be recorded on his/her transcript.
+If a student receives an "F" grade in a course, that grade will be recorded on the student's transcript.
 This deficiency may be corrected as recommended by the Student Promotion and Graduation Committee by repeating the failed course.
 When a course is repeated, the student may earn a maximum grade of "C".
 Following successful repetition of the course, the permanent record of the student will be updated to indicate that the failed course has been successfully repeated.

-The grade earned each time is recorded, but only the most recent grade is used in the computation of the student's cumulative grade point average.
+If a student is required or recommended, by the Student Promotion Graduation Committee, to retake a course that was previously passed, the grade earned each time is recorded, but only the most recent grade is used in the computation of the student's cumulative grade point average.